Departments of the Central Committee of the Socialist Unity Party of Germany: Party Organs

-The Party Organs Department (Abteilung Parteiorgane) was primarily responsible for keeping records of the party membership and party cadres, receiving party information and, most importantly, controlling the lower Bezirk, district, workplace and local party organizations.
+The Party Organs Department (Abteilung Parteiorgane) was primarily responsible for keeping records of the party membership and party cadres, receiving "party information" and, preparing the careful staging of party congresses, most importantly, controlling the lower Bezirk, district, workplace and local party organizations.
 It had a full-time political employee, an instructor, assigned to every one of the 15 Bezirke, among other things responsible for elections.
+Its role in processing party information, with the exception of information relating to the economy, meant it had control over the SED's information flow.
 The department played an important role in the SED's Stalinization in the 1950s.
 In the 1980s, the department was notably the only one located on the same floor as the Politburo.

 The department was originally created in 1946 as Organization Department and renamed Organization Instructor Department in 1950.
 On 15 January 1952, the department was merged with several others to form the Leading Organs of the Party and Mass Organizations Department (Abteilung Leitende Organe der Partei und der Massenorganisationen) (LOPMO).
 This "super department" was responsible for the SED's party organs and cadres, all bloc parties and all mass organizations, including the one for women (Democratic Women's League of Germany), youth (Free German Youth) and the Free German Trade Union Federation.

-All of these responsibilities were spun off again on 26 January 1957 and the department was again renamed to Organization Department, briefly Leading Party Organs Department in February 1960 and eventually Party Organs Department from 1961 onwards.
+All of these responsibilities were spun off again on 26 January 1957 and the department was again named Organization Department.
+It briefly became known as Leading Party Organs Department from February 1960 before taking on the name Party Organs Department in 1961.